2014 Wisconsin gubernatorial election

 The 2014 Wisconsin gubernatorial election took place on November 4, 2014, to determine the governor and lieutenant governor of the U.S. state of Wisconsin.
 It occurred concurrently with elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

-Incumbent Republican Governor Scott Walker won re-election to a second term in office, defeating Democratic businesswoman and Madison school board member Mary Burke and two minor party candidates in the general election.
+This was one of nine Republican-held governorships up for election in a state that Barack Obama won in the 2012 presidential election.
+Incumbent Republican governor Scott Walker won re-election to a second term in office, defeating Democratic businesswoman and Madison school board member Mary Burke and two minor party candidates in the general election.